umugiree/umugiree/README.md

-# Hi there, I'm Eugène Mugire 👋
+# Hi there, I'm Emmanuel Umugire 👋

 ## About Me
 I'm passionate about simplifying complexity—not to do less, but to foster clarity, calm, and a focus on constructive collaboration, whether working solo or within a team.
 My background is in IT Security, and I believe that strong, secure foundations are key to building technology that stands the test of time.